-The Virtual Tourist: On foot in Southern Africa Game Reserves
+The Virtual Tourist: On Foot in Southern Africa Game Reserves

 We follow erratic radio signals for 20 minutes or so, then we see a head emerging from the long grasses:

 This was my first ever experience of being close on foot to a big cat and something I will never forget.
-Over the years Sibella has become relaxed around humans, and cheetah don’t see us a prey.
-But still, she is very much to be respected: around 50kg of muscles, jaws and claws.
+Over the years Sibella has become relaxed around humans, and cheetahs don’t see us as prey.
+But still, she is very much to be respected: around 50kg of muscles, jaws, and claws.

 And no, you can’t exactly run away from her: 0-60 mph (97kph) in around 3 seconds…